NOAA-MDL/grib2io/README.md

 pip install .
 ```

+> [!NOTE]
+> ### Building with static libraries
+> The default behavior for building grib2io is to build against shared-object libraries.
+However, in production environments, it is beneficial to build against static library files.  grib2io (v2.2.0+) allows for this type of build configuration.
+To build against static library files, set the environment variable, `USE_STATIC_LIBS="True"` before your build/install command.
+For example,
+>
+>```shell
+>export USE_STATIC_LIBS="True"
+>pip install .
+>```

 ## Development

 The intention of grib2io is to become the offical Python interface for the NCEP g2c library.
-Therefore, the development evolution of grib2io will mainly focus on how best to serve that purpose and its primary user's -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.
+Therefore, the development evolution of grib2io will mainly focus on how best to serve that purpose and its primary users -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.

 ## Disclaimer